 I often wanted to volunteer for these shifts, however, my schedule isn’t very regular and the farm isn’t very close so I decided to sponsor a horse – basically my financial support helps take care of him.
 It wasn’t easy choosing a horse to sponsor.
 They all have special stories.

-So Justin and I spent Saturday working at the farm.
-We probably scrubbed 50 buckets clean, then put heated water buckets in the barn and filled all those buckets with water.
+So I spent Saturday working at the farm, probably scrubbing 50 buckets clean, then filling heated water buckets in the barn..
 It brought back many memories of working at the barn as a teen.
 My highlight of the day was when a mare and new baby were turned out in the paddock near us working.
 I couldn’t help but stop to watch the little colt run and show off for his audience.
-It was the perfect day for me – I was sharing my obsession with my boyfriend (who was a true trooper and so comfortable around the horses) and everywhere I turned I spotted horses.
+It was the perfect day for me – everywhere I turned I spotted horses.

 I know my donations help keep the horses fed and taken care of.
 Yet I always feel like I get so much more from these animals.
 Some days when I visit the farm, I just stand at the fence watching different horses graze or play.
 I feel the challenges of life wash away.
 And while I can’t ride anymore, I remember what drew me to the horses so long ago, and I’m grateful to have that again.